andybeet/website/_posts/2024-03-15-namespace.md

 ### Masking/ name clashes

-When you library multiple packages, if any of the packages contain functions with the same name, or contain functions with the same name as functions packages bundleD with R (like `stats` or `utils`) then all but one will be masked.
+When you library multiple packages, if any of the packages contain functions with the same name, or contain functions with the same name as functions in packages bundled with R (like `stats` or `utils`) then all but one will be masked.
 The order in which packages are libraried matters.
 The most recent one will take precedence

 Consider this example